rohany/rohany.github.io/src/content/blog/research-ideas.md

 will reveal that I have a one-track mind.
 I am most productive thinking about a single thing at a time, and often "stall" between projects while finding the next thing to work on.
 -->

+# Acknowledgements

+Thanks to Rupanshu Soi for helpful feedback on this post.